LETARTARE/GCVE/README.md

 GCVE
 ---

-GCVE  : 'Grbl Controller Visualizer Extendedis' a 3D extension of old GrblController-3.6.1
+GCVE  : 'Grbl Controller Visualizer Extended' is a 3D extension of old GrblController-3.6.1
         by [zapmaker](https://github.com/zapmaker/GrblHoming)